Make your private project public

 Partial migration

-Organizations containing sensitive material shouldn't enable the public projects policy.
-In that case, we recommend that you create an entirely separate organization to host your public projects.
+If your organization contains sensitive material, you shouldn't turn on the public projects policy.
+We recommend that you create an entirely separate organization to host your public projects.

 Move work items to a private project

-If one or a handful of work items are sensitive, you can move them into a separate, private project.
-Cross-project links continue to work for members.
-Non-members won't have access to the content since it resides in a private project.
+If any work items are sensitive, you can move them into a separate, private project.
+Cross-project links continue to work for members, but nonmembers don't have access to the content since it resides in a private project.

 If you have a large number of sensitive work items, consider keeping your current project private.
 Instead, create a new public project in another organization.
 Migrating work items can be accomplished using the open source WiMigrator maintained by Microsoft.